Knowledge Base

 SSH industry standard protocol (available only with commercial servers)

-The SSH protocol uses default port 22 on Linux and macOS and relies on the SSHD system server.
+The SSH protocol uses default port 22 and relies on the SSHD system server.
 NoMachine can be configured to use an alternative port according to SSHD settings.
-On Windows, NoMachine provides a SSH server (nxsshd) which uses by default port 4022.
-This port can be changed.

 NoMachine provides its own web server, which is a minimal version of Apache, pre-configured to deploy sessions on the web.
 Web sessions are encrypted by Apache mod_ssl using OpenSSL TLS/SSL, all ciphers are supported from TLS 1.2.
 By default web connections use port 443 for HTTPS (up to version 8, by default web connections use port 4080 and are redirected to HTTPS on port 4043).
 Port can be changed.
 It's also possible to use a system Apache web server instead than the NoMachine one.
 For a complete list of ports used by NoMachine, please refer to: https://kb.nomachine.com/AR01L00770.
 You can check which host and ports of the network are used by any TCP/IP network-analysis tool,and verify that no other ports are used, except those for the client and the server connection.